 MP for Eastleigh

 Liz Jarvis is the Liberal Democrat MP for Eastleigh, elected in 2024.
-She serves on the Culture, Media and Sport Committee and previously sat on the Tobacco and Vapes Bill committee (Dec 2024–Jan 2025).
+She sits on the Culture, Media and Sport Committee and previously served on the Tobacco and Vapes Bill committee during late 2024.

-Declared financial interests include one item related to employment and earnings and one item for gifts, benefits and hospitality from UK sources.
+Declares two financial interests: one entry for employment and earnings, and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026